FoA-game/FonBay/EP1/items.md

 ### FN 08 - Mechanical Hand
 The classic AXR-7 Titan Grip mechanical hand supports various attachments, from grappling hooks to blades and firearms. <br> Powered by nuclear hydraulic joints, it offers formidable strength.
 Quantum tactile sensors and an intelligent assistance system ensure precise control. <br>
-Whether tearing through steel or delicately carving a rose onto the tip of a needle, it performs flawlessly.
+Whether tearing through steel or carving a rose onto the tip of a needle, it performs flawlessly.

 ### FN 09 - Consciousness Fuser
 A precision electronic instrument capable of merging the consciousness of two digital brains into one. <br>